Vijah/saga-tester/README.md

   expectedCalls: [{ name: 'foo', times: 1, params: [PLACEHOLDER_ARGS.ANY, PLACEHOLDER_ARGS.TASK, PLACEHOLDER_ARGS.TYPE('number')] }],
 ```

-- `PLACEHOLDER_ARGS.ANY` inside a `params` array to indicate an argument that is not important.
+- `PLACEHOLDER_ARGS.ANY` indicates an argument that is not important.
-- `PLACEHOLDER_ARGS.TASK` inside a `params` array to indicate a task object of any content.
+- `PLACEHOLDER_ARGS.TASK` indicates a task object of any content.
-- `PLACEHOLDER_ARGS.TYPE(type)` inside a `params` array to indicate a value of `typeof type`.
+- `PLACEHOLDER_ARGS.TYPE(type)` indicates a value of `typeof type`.
-- `PLACEHOLDER_ARGS.FN((value) => boolean)` inside a `params` array to indicate a value for which the method returns true.
+- `PLACEHOLDER_ARGS.FN((value) => boolean)` indicates a value for which the method returns true.

 ## Concurrent behavior

-SagaTester can simulate concurrently executing tasks, and these tasks can be made to execute after a certain pseudo-delay, which can cause them to execute in a specific order, which can be useful to test code which, for instance, needs one task to finish first, or for a cancellation to happen mid-execution.
+SagaTester can simulate concurrently executing tasks.
+This is done using pseudo-delays (does not actually consume time - it is merely an ordering value), which can cause tasks to execute in a specific order.
+This is useful if you need one task to finish first, or for a cancellation to happen mid-execution.

-The pseudo-delay of `call`, `fork`, or `spawn` effects can be configured using `expectedCalls[-].wait`:
+Pseudo-delays for `call`, `fork`, or `spawn` effects can be configured using `expectedCalls[-].wait`:

-- If `wait` is falsey, the work will be ran immediately.
+- If `wait` is falsey, the work will be run immediately.
-- If it is a `number`, it will wait that given number (it is a pseudo-delay, meaning the test does not actually wait; the number dictates in which order to run the tasks).
+- If it is a `number`, it will "wait" that given number (the number dictates in the order to run the tasks - the test will not actually wait).
-- If it is `true`, it will be ran only when all other tasks which can be run have ran.
+- If it is `true`, it will be run only when all other tasks which can be run have ran.
-- All pending work with identical `wait` are ran simultaneously.
+- All pending work with identical `wait` are run simultaneously (exact ordering not guaranteed, there is no parallelism).

 The supported saga effects simulate `redux-saga` behavior, meaning that: